Music Visualizations / Promotions

 Draper was working on new remixes and was hinting on releasing these at regular intervals.
 So the plan was to promote these on youtube along with other media platforms.
 Since youtube is a video-driven platform, it made more sense to come up with some content to engage the audience visually.
 The idea was to bring a certain theme in place which could become relatable to this remix series.
 So we decided to work on a visualiser which could be repeated in each remix having slight variations, so they could have their own character rather than just being monotonous.

 The idea was to keep it simple and not mash too many elements into the visualizer so that the emphasis is more on the music than on the visual.
-Rather than going for some simple loops, the thought was to produce something that responds to the audio so that it retains the viewer’s attention.
+I going for some simple loops, the thought was to produce something that responds to the audio so that it retains the viewer’s attention.
 After trying out a few things with simple geometries like cubes and spheres, we decided to go ahead with simple lines

 conformed in a circle which spiked on different beats and frequencies of the music.
 We tried to project it in 2D, not adding too much dimensionality to it.
 Although we made it glow which almost made it look like glowing neon lights reacting to music.
 The colors for each of these visualizers were drawn from the base colors of the original cover arts made for the specific songs.